 MICROBIOME

 I always have about 30% vermicast in the seedling mix.
 Apparently it has a very diverse micro flora.
 We've found this protects against damping off, which has not been a problem for decades in our garden.
 I'm starting to inoculate my seeds and seedlings.
-Seed has been dried and lost most of its microbiome.
-The plant really needs those microbes to function properly and seeds are the chief way the plant gets the right microbes.
-I incoluate with brewed vermicast, minerals and natural nitrogen, and special plant juices.
+When seed is dried it loses most of its microbiome.
+The plant really needs those microbes to function properly and develop root hairs, and transfer of the mother plant's microbiome via seed is the chief way the plant gets the right microbes.
+Some kind of artificial microbiome boosting is therefore needed for dried seeds.
+I inoculate with brewed vermicast, minerals and natural nitrogen, and special plant juices.
 To find out more, sign up for my newsletter below.

 alley full of bean seedlingsAlley with ten pots of bean seedlings hidden under protective leafy twigs.
 I used Searsia this time.
 You can tell I'm desparate for space to grow more beans.